 - Arthroscopy – A minimally invasive procedure used to view, diagnose and treat problems inside a joint

-- Hip and knee surgery – Performed to repair fractures, damaged or diseased joints, muscles or bones
+- Hip surgery – Performed to repair fractures, damaged or diseased joints, muscles or bones

 - Hip resurfacing – An alternative to hip joint replacement.
 Only a portion of the hip joint is replaced.
 Metal caps are placed over the femur and over the pelvis socket

-- Joint replacement surgery – Also known as arthroplasty, it is the reconstruction or replacement of a diseased or damaged hip or knee joint with an artificial implant.
+- Joint replacement surgery – Also known as arthroplasty, is the reconstruction or replacement of a diseased or damaged hip joint with an artificial implant.